 Facebook groups are where a community of people with a shared interest can gather online.
 As such, there are Facebook groups available with a focus on short-term rental businesses and hosting.

-By joining a few of these groups, you’ll be able to learn more about the industry, meet more people who are involved in the business, get more tips on how to improve your business, and get support from other hosts when you’re having a hard time.
+By joining a few of these groups, you’ll be able to learn more about the industry, meet more people who are involved in the short-term rental industry, get more tips on how to improve your business, and get support from other hosts when you’re having a hard time.

 Accurately named, Facebook Marketplace is a space on Facebook where users can buy and sell new or used items or market any services.
 Sellers are able to list their items along with photos, descriptions, and prices, and buyers are able to purchase these products and services through the platform.